 The Schools in the Foundation have a clear set of values and standards, upheld and demonstrated throughout all aspects of school life.
-These are underpinned by school behaviour policies and pastoral support systems, as well as by a planned programme of evidence-based PSHE/RSE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
+These are underpinned by school behaviour policies and pastoral

 The PSHE/RSE program is fully inclusive and developed to be age and stage of development appropriate (especially when considering the needs of children with SEND and other vulnerabilities).